Flow Agentic Accounting

 Column structure

-Same grouping: by month, quarter, or total
+Ensure same grouping by month, quarter, or total

 Class/location filters

-Applied consistently or removed entirely
+Apply filters consistently or remove them entirely

 Currency assumption

-Base currency locked; conversion handled externally
+Make sure your base currency is locked; conversion handled externally

 Account naming